shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 ### Add your new event to the flow trigger list

-At this step you need to add your new event to the flow trigger list, let see the code below:
+At this step, you need to add your new event to the flow trigger list, let us see the code below:

 ```php
 // <plugin root>/src/Core/Checkout/Customer/Subscriber/BusinessEventCollectorSubscriber.php